 The Bottom Line

-Before you gear up to approach your buyer and navigate a course of action, it’s crucial you understand the lay of the land and can confidently confirm that both your solution and your team will be a good fit for your target organization.
+Before you gear up to approach your buyer with your healthcare reform information technology and navigate a course of action, it’s crucial you understand the lay of the land and can confidently confirm that both your solution and your team will be a good fit for your target organization.

 Check out our next post on selling into the healthcare sector: from navigating the right point of contact to landing and expanding.